From BR Bullpen

 Paul Byrd was a starting pitcher fora number of teams over a 14-year career, finishing with the Boston Red Sox.
 Byrd had an old-fashioned overhand delivery, and worked slowly.
 Though never dominating, he proved to be a solid pitcher who could be counted on to "eat innings."
 Byrd threw a fastball in the low 90s, along with a slider, change-up and a sinker that he threw to left-handed hitters.

 Byrd graduated from St. Xavier High School in Louisville, KY and was selected in the 13th round (332nd overall) of the 1988 amateur draft by the Cincinnati Reds.
 He did not sign, instead attending Louisiana State University where he pitched as part of the Tigers baseball team that won the 1991 College World Series.
 In the 1990 Baseball World Cup, Byrd was 1-0 with a 5.11 ERA for Team USA.
+He also was with the US for a Bronze Medal in the 1990 Goodwill Games.
 He was drafted again in the 4th round of the 1991 amateur draft by the Cleveland Indians.
 Byrd spent 5 years in the minor leagues before being traded to the New York Mets and making his major league debut on July 28, 1995.

 He pitched out of the bullpen for two years until becoming a starter in 1998 for the AAA Richmond Braves.
 Near the end of the season he was selected off waivers by the Philadelphia Phillies.
 In 8 starts, he posted a 5-2 record with a 2.29 ERA.
 Byrd followed that up with an All-Star season in 1999, with a 15-11 record in 199 2/3 innings.
 Byrd only pitched in 17 games in 2000, finishing with a 2-9 record and a 6.51 ERA.